andyfitzsuse/andyfitz.github.io/story.md

-## what next?
+## What next?

 My Daugher Olive, My son Alby are both learning and growing more every day.

 A lot has changed since I started this journey.
-We're not all living in virtual reality networks - but we are closer than ever and the potential is palpable.
+We're not all living in virtual reality networks like I thought, but the AI figure is looking very real.   - the potential is palpable.